K. Lynn Taylor Educational Conference Presentation Travel Grant

 Funds can cover any form of transportation expense (car, bus, rail, air), hotel accommodation, and/or conference registration.

-Please note that to be eligible for this round of funding travel must be started and completed between April 1, 2021 and March 31, 2022.
-With the given restrictions on travel applicants may opt to attend an online conference.
-If you would like suggestions for virtual teaching and learning conferences, please reach out to the CLT.
+Please note that to be eligible for this round of funding travel must be started and completed between April 1, 2024 and March 31, 2025.

 Eligibility: Full-time faculty are eligible to apply for this award.
 Limited term faculty and part-time academics are eligible to apply for this award if they are travelling during their dates of employment at Dalhousie.
 Preference will be given to those who have no alternative sources of funding beyond their Professional Development Allowance.
 Each applicant may hold one travel grant in a single fiscal year.
 New applicants will be given priority over recipients of a previous Educational Conference Presentation Travel Grant.